MicrosoftDocs/xamarin-docs/docs/ios/platform/search/index.md

 ms.author: brumbaug
 ---

-# New Search APIs
+# Search APIs in Xamarin.iOS

-_This article covers using the new App Search APIs provided by iOS 9 to allow users to search for information and features inside your Xamarin.iOS apps._
+_This article covers using the App Search APIs provided by iOS 9 to allow users to search for information and features inside your Xamarin.iOS apps._

 Search has been expanded in iOS 9 to provide great new ways to access information and features inside a Xamarin.iOS app.
 Using the new App Search APIs, app content